inadram/CrackingCode/src/main/dataStructures/TreesAndGraphs/README.md

 5.  implement a function to check if a binary tree is a binary search tree. [ [five][105] ]
 6. Write an algorithm to find the 'next'node (i.e., in-order successor) of a given node in a binary search tree.
 You may assume that each node has a link to its parent.[ [six][106] ]
 7. Design an algorithm and write code to find the first common ancestor of two nodes ina binary tree.
 Avoid storing additional nodes in a data structure.
 NOTE:This is not necessarily a binary search tree. [ [seven][107] ]
 8. You have two very large binary trees: Tl, with millions of nodes, and T2, with hundreds of nodes.Create an algorithm to decide if T2 is a subtree of Tl.
 A tree T2 is a subtree of Tl if there exists a node n in Tl such that the subtree ofn is identical to T2.
 That is, if you cut off the tree at node n, the two trees would be identical.[ [eight][108] ]
+9. You are given a binary tree in which each node contains a value.
+Design an algorithm to print all paths which sum to a given value.
+The path does not need to start or end at the root or a leaf. [ [nine][109] ]

 [102]:https://github.com/inadram/CrackingCode/tree/master/src/main/dataStructures/TreesAndGraphs/Two
 [103]:https://github.com/inadram/CrackingCode/tree/master/src/main/dataStructures/TreesAndGraphs/Three